wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ### `IndexStep`

-In a typical WP Starter powered installation, WordPress is not installed at the webroot, meaning that WordPress `ABSPATH` (the folder that contains `/wp-includes` and `/wp-admin`) is not the webroot.
+In a typical WP Starter powered installation, WordPress is not installed at the webroot, meaning that WordPress `ABSPATH` (the directory that contains `/wp-includes` and `/wp-admin`) is not the webroot.

-This is a fairly common setup even for installation not using WP Starter.
+This is a fairly common setup even for installations not using WP Starter.
 There's a codex page that explain the approaches to [give WordPress its own directory.](https://codex.wordpress.org/Giving_WordPress_Its_Own_Directory)

 As described there, we need to create an `index.php` file located at webroot.
 This step does exactly that.

-The only setting affecting this step is the `wordpress-install-dir` specific of [WordPress core installer](https://github.com/johnpbloch/wordpress-core-installer) which will tells Composer where to place WordPress files and folders.
+The only setting affecting this step is the `wordpress-install-dir` specific of [WordPress core installer](https://github.com/johnpbloch/wordpress-core-installer) which tells Composer where to place WordPress files and folders.

 WP Starter will not proceed with other steps if this fails for any reason.